 The year I finally decided to follow the path of many Antipodeans (a term in the UK used to describe a person from Australia or New Zealand) before me and move to London, life threw me a curveball.
 I was offered the chance to spend three months living and working as an expat in the Middle East, specifically in the city of Doha in Qatar.

-Life in the Middle East was not exactly what I had expected, but the time I spent there was always an experience I will treasure.
+What followed were three of the most confronting and rewarding months of my time on Earth so far.
+Life in the Middle East was not exactly what I had expected, but my time there was always an experience I would treasure.

-Whether you're entertaining the thought of moving and becoming an expat in the Middle East or just visiting a country like Qatar, here are some points to consider.
+Whether you're considering moving to the Middle East and becoming an expat or just visiting a country like Qatar, here are some points to consider.

 Expat Advice for the Middle East